School and college leavers (16+)

 A programme designed to enhance the skillset of existing PE specialists to enable them to become a more impactful, and strategically-minded sports coach, building independence within a school setting.

-Level 7 Advanced SEND Leader Programme
+Level 6 Strategic SEND Leader Programme

 NEW HIRE / UPSKILL